-Name: Title: Submission date: Advisor's signature (for submission): (acknowledges advisor(s) has seen the Plan) COMMITTEE MEMBERS SIGNATURES (AFTER DEFENSE) Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PLAN and ORAL COMPREHENSIVE EXAM was given on (date) OUTCOME / Committee Decisions A. Ph.D. level specific understanding of the background, goals and plan of the research Pass Fail B. Ph.D level research progress in the lab to date.
+Fitle: Submission date: Advisor's signature (for submission): (acknowledges advisor(s) has seen the Plan) COMMITTEE MEMBERS SIGNATURES (AFTER DEFENSE) Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PLAN and ORAL COMPREHENSIVE EXAM was given on (da te) OUTCOME / Committee Decisions A. Ph.D. level specific understanding of the background, goals and plan of the research.
+Pass Fail 3.
+Ph.D level research progress in the lab to date.
 Pass Fail C. Ph.D level general knowledge of the particular research field.
 Pass Fail Ph.D.
-SUMMARY: Full Pass (Three Passes) Partial Pass (Two Passes) Switch to MS Track (<two passes)<="" td=""></two> MS SUMMARY: Pass at the MS level Terminate gra ad studies If Partial Pass (PhD level), the failed component will be re-defended in semester four and the proposal postponed to semester five If Full Pass (PhD level), Additional Decisions by the Committee A. Proposal Timing: The Research Proposal should be defended in : Semester Four Semester Five B. Proposal Scope (Elements Different from Research, see handbo ok): Two of Three One of Three C. Research Advisor Involvement in developing the student's origin al idea into the submitted proposal: Not at All Minimal Significant
+SUMMARY : Full Pass (Three Passes) Partial Pass (Two Passes) Switch to MS Track (<two passes)<="" td=""></two> MS SUMMARY : Pass at the MS level Terminate graduate studies f Partial Pass (PhD level), the failed component will be re-defended in semester four and d the proposal postponed to se mester five f Full Pass (PhD level), Additional Decisions by the Committee A. Proposal Timing : The Research Proposal should be defended in: Semester F our Semester Five Э 3.
+P roposal Scope (Elements Different from Research, see handbook): Two of Th ree One of Three C. Research Advisor Involvement in developing the student's original idea for proposal: Not at All Minimal I Significant Are there conditions?
+Yes No Please note conditions here: